fw-danny/Resume-tailor-GenAI/README.md

 ---

 ## 📄 Overview
 A **GenAI-powered Streamlit web app** that tailors your resume and generates a matching cover letter in minutes.
-Upload your resume, paste a job description, and let AI craft polished, role-specific documents ready to send.
+Simply upload your resume, paste a job description, and let AI craft polished, role-specific documents ready to send.

 **Why it stands out:**
-- Professional, recruiter-friendly PDF formatting
+- 📑 Professional, recruiter-friendly PDF formatting
-- Fast and responsive AI output
+- ⚡ Fast and responsive AI output
-- Easy to test with built-in sample data
+- 🎯 Easy to test with built-in sample data

-**Why i did it:**
+---

-Problem
+## ❗ Problem
-Manually tailoring resumes and cover letters for each job application is time-consuming and repetitive.
+Manually tailoring resumes and cover letters for each job application is **time-consuming** and repetitive.
+Applicants often spend hours rewording skills and achievements to match each role — time that could be spent preparing for interviews.

+---

-Solution
+## 💡 Solution
-A web app that takes a user’s resume and a job description, then uses an LLM to:
+This app automates the process by combining **document parsing** with **LLM-powered text generation**:

-Extract relevant skills and experience from the resume.
+1. **Extracts** relevant skills, projects, and experience from your resume

-Rewrite the resume to better match the job description.
+2. **Rewrites** the resume to align closely with the target job description

-Generate a tailored cover letter draft.
+3. **Generates** a tailored, ready-to-edit cover letter draft

+The result: a consistent, professional application package in **minutes instead of hours**.

 ---